denysbsb/simplyRest/README.md

 # simplyRest
-Simple RESTFUL API using PHP and Mysql
+Simple RESTFUL API using PHP and Mysql datastorage

 ### Instalation